 Along with the plays and associated media resources, Alexander Street Drama includes the powerful North American Theatre Online reference tool—the largest theatre reference database ever created.
-Updated regularly, it contains hundreds of thousands of bibliographic records that are unique to this resource—rich information about authors, plays, theatres, productions, production companies, casts, and related topics.
+It contains hundreds of thousands of bibliographic records that are unique to this resource—rich information about authors, plays, theatres, productions, production companies, casts, and related topics.

-More than 40,000 pages of important reference sources will be available in electronic format for the first time, indexed and searchable along with all the other content.
+More than 40,000 pages of important reference sources are available in electronic format for the first time, indexed and searchable along with all the other content.
 O’Dell’s Annals of the New York Stage, the Oxford University Press Companion series, and Greenwood’s American Theatre Companies series are just a few of the many in-copyright sources.
-North American Theatre Online also links you to a world of information at hundreds of the best sites on the Web for drama research, editorially selected by our advisors.
-The database is ever-growing and aims to cover the world of theatre from colonial times to the present.
+North American Theatre Online also links to a world of information at hundreds of the best sites on the Web for drama research, editorially selected by our advisors.
+The expansive database covers the world of theatre from colonial times to the present.

 There is also rich, supplementary material to inform the plays.
 For example, North American Indian Drama includes a full run of the Native American Playwrights Newsletter, a publication vital to scholarship that exists in only a handful of libraries.
 In Latino Literature are previously unpublished, live audio recordings of early Chicano theatre companies such as Teatro Espíritu de Aztlán and Teatro Mestizo.

-Subscribers to Alexander Street Drama have access to everything in the following individual collections, all cross-searchable:
+Subscribers to Alexander Street Drama have access to everything in the following individual collections:

 Alexander Street Drama is available by annual subscription, with prices scaled to library budget.
 If your institution has already purchased perpetual rights to some of the individual collections that make up Alexander Street Drama, the subscription price to Alexander Street Drama is reduced proportionately.
 A library that owns all of the individual collections pays nothing at all for Alexander Street Drama.